-BB is a great source of difficult-to-get amino acids like glycine, proline and arginine, which support gut, skin and joint health.
-BB also supplies you with collagen and many important minerals.
+Bone broth is a great source of difficult-to-get amino acids like glycine, proline and arginine, which support gut, skin and joint health.
+Bone broth also supplies you with collagen and many important minerals.

 How much bone broth should you drink daily?
-Experts recommend aiming to have about 8 to 16 ounces daily, any time of day that works best for you.
+Experts recommend aiming to have about eight to 16 ounces daily, any time of day that works best for you.

 7. Apple Cider Vinegar Tonics

-Consumption of fermented, raw ACV might help to decrease occurrence of gastrointestinal complications like constipation, diarrhea, and acid reflux, as well as helping to control your appetite and potentially reducing weight gain and high cholesterol.
+Consumption of fermented, raw apple cider vinegar might help decrease occurrence of gastrointestinal complications like constipation, diarrhea and acid reflux, as well as help control your appetite and potentially reducing weight gain and high cholesterol.